 The Muscle Loss Problem on GLP-1

-GLP-1 medications are powerful weight loss tools — but without resistance training, a significant portion of that weight loss comes from muscle, not fat.
+GLP-1 medications are powerful weight loss tools.
+But without resistance training, a significant portion of that weight loss comes from muscle, not fat.

 Minimum 3 sessions per week focusing on compound movements.
 Progressive overload is more important than intensity.